Palanikannan1437/Rocket-Chat-docs/guides/user-guides/rooms/messaging/README.md

 While writing or editing messages, you can move the cursor using the arrow keys.
 Where the cursor moves depends on the wrapping of the text.

-Hold `Alt` or `Command` while pressing the right or left arrow keys to move the cursor to the beginning or end of the message.
+Hold `Alt` or `Enter` while pressing the right or left arrow keys to move the cursor to the beginning or end of the message.

 ## Notify Other Team Members